georges-da-costa/mojitOS/doc/nvidia_gpu.md

 # Nvidia Gpu

-The `nvidia-gpu` sensor provides basic information about the gpu.
+The `nvidia_gpu` sensor provides basic information about the gpu.
 Depending on the driver version it is possible that not all sensors are supported, so an error message will be written to `stderr` but the execution will continue.